GREATER LOS ANGELES COUNTY (GLAC)

 The Watertalks Needs Assessment Report

-The Needs Assessment Report summarizes data and analysis of stakeholder and community input regarding water-related needs and issues.
+The Needs Assessment Report summarizes data and analysis of community input regarding water-related needs and issues.
 Input was received through outreach to communities and institutions, including surveys and community engagement events in 2019-2020.

 Funding for Disadvantaged Community Involvement Program (DACIP) Projects in GLAC